 This week I am doing a series on early reviews of my book On the Historicity of Jesus.
 If you know of reviews I don’t cover by the end of the first week of July, post them in comments (though please also remark on your own estimation of their merits).

 One of those early reviews posted is by Nicholas Covington (at Hume’s Apprentice of SkepticInk), author and blogger, with a strong interest in counter-apologetics, naturalist philosophy, and historical argument.
 He is blogging his review as a series, and so far only parts 1 and 2 are available.
 I will post more as he does.
 But here is my commentary on part 1, on a question of method.
-My commentary on part 2 will go live July 7.
+For the remaining parts, see closing paragraph.

 First, of course, I concur with Covington’s opening warnings.
 As I have written on the same point before (Fincke Is Right: Arguing Jesus Didn’t Exist Should Not Be a Strategy).
 I have likewise made the same point about the Possibility Fallacy (Proving History, pp. 26-29).
 And I am glad he plans to get to his own estimates of numbers by the end of his series (that’s important).